Curb Angles vs. Pit Kits vs. Pour in Pans

 Pour in Pans are similar to pit kits except the steel walls come welded to the dock leveler.
 This solution is ideal for locations installing multiple units at one time.
 With this method, a notch is cut in the foundation wall for the leveler to be positioned into prior to the floor being poured.
 A concrete slab is made to match the height of the opening in the foundation wall.
 The slab will be used for setting the leveler on once it arrives.
 Once the dock leveler arrives on site, it is set on the slab and centered.
 The last step is to pour concrete around the outside of the pour in pan.
 The pour in pan walls protect the leveler from the concrete, and also allow for a perfectly formed pit.

-If you have any questions about your particular application, please reach out to Jon Fuchs, 315-797-9346.
+If you have any questions about your particular application, please reach out to our Sales team, 315-797-9346.